 We have moved into a period where The Tree of Life, the feminine principle is ‘righting’ herself.
 Unfurling from a long period of being pressed down and held underground, so she may stand upright, strong, yet flexible, beautiful, bountiful, to heal and transform herself and the imbalance of humanity’s misdeeds.

 Every woman has the opportunity to hear and heed this call.
 I invite you to consider this invitation with all your heart.

-It’s your purpose in this life (if you’re here on the planet now, trust me it’s part of your purpose) to right and root yourself, create a solid spiritual foundation that heals, to nourish yourself, hold your center with strength, flexibility, and love, and to bear the fruit of creativity and abundance through your very being.
+It’s your purpose in this life (if you’re here on the planet now, trust me it’s part of your purpose) to right and root yourself.
+It is also your purpose to create a solid spiritual foundation that heals and to nourish yourself.
+You need to hold your center with strength, flexibility, and love.
+And to bear the fruit of creativity and abundance through your very being.

 That’s the purpose of your life.